 Colorado fires update, one week later

-On the afternoon of Saturday, Oct 17, 2020, the day after I took the previous photo, a fire broke out near the Cal-Wood Education Center, which is just northeast of Jamestown, Colorado, about 6 or 7 miles southeast of our place.
+On the afternoon of Saturday, Oct 17, 2020, the day after I took the previous photo, a fire broke out near the Cal-Wood Education Center, which is just northeast of Jamestown, Colorado, about 6 or 7 miles southwest of our place.
 Because of the intense winds, high temperatures, and super dry conditions—like much of the West, we've had a severe drought this year—the fire exploded, burning towards the northeast; in other words, in our direction.
 I was on the phone telling a neighbor about the smoke I had seen in the sky to the north the previous evening when she asked, "Are you also seeing the smoke from the new fire to the southwest of us?"
 I hadn't yet heard about the new fire, so I was stunned when I looked that way and saw the smoke filling the sky in that direction, too.

 Within about five hours, the new fire, now named the Calwood Fire, had consumed well over 7,000 acres, and our neighborhood was ordered to evacuate.
 We had planned for something like this, so had checklists organized by location, but it was much more challenging than we thought it would be, and took much longer.
 Then there was that stomach-clenching moment when we stood in front of our packed cars and looked at our home, knowing it was possible we might not see it again.